 BookInjuries happen, and when they do, athletes and coaches need to have access to quick support.
-With Sports Injuries Guidebook, Second Edition, you will be equipped with the information you need for sports injury identification and first response.
+With Sports Injuries Guidebook, Second Edition, you will be equipped with the information you need for sports injury identification and return-to-play guidelines.

 - Rotator cuff tears